luckyrabbit85/Object-Detection-App-YOLOv8/README.md

 A real-time object detection app built using YOLOv8 and Gradio.

-## Usage
+## Installation and Usage

-To run the app, simply install the required dependencies and run the script:
+Create a a Virtual Environment with Python 3.10 and install the required dependencies, then run the script:

 ```
     pip install -r requirements.txt

     python object_detection.py
 ```